rnnall/HuginPTOfromGEtoStellarium/README.md

 * [Make Stellarium panoramas from Google Earth](https://homepage.univie.ac.at/Georg.Zotti/php/panoCam.php)

-# Intorduciton

-By no means am I a programer or an expert with these tools.
-Just made some gernal observations in my exploration how to make this easier.

 # Hugin's Project file

 The Hugin's project file can be opned with a text editor such as `Notepad`.
-To change the `Pitch` and `Yaw` as recomended in the video look for `p-90 y0` so this could be scripted to do the calculation based on [Make Stellarium panoramas from Google Earth](https://homepage.univie.ac.at/Georg.Zotti/php/panoCam.php) recomendations.
+To change the `Pitch` and `Yaw` as recomended in the video look for `p-90 y0` so this could be scripted to do the calculation based on output from [Make Stellarium panoramas from Google Earth](https://homepage.univie.ac.at/Georg.Zotti/php/panoCam.php) I do not believe this is necssary as if this outputs the same locaction settings each time then all you need is the project file.
+Just make sure your image capturs match the filenames in the pto file.

+## Example .pto file

+Download `example.pto` to saved photo directory.

+## Editing .pto File

 These numbers might be different, see example below.
-Now assuming that the `0-0.jpg to 150-324.jpg` do not change you can use the same pto file and this should line up the photos.
-Notice when moving Hugin's `.pto` file it want's to relink the photos in a different diretory.
-Might be a Hugin command to fix this.
+Now assuming that the `0-0.jpg to 150-324.jpg` do not change you can use the same pto file and the `pitch` and `yaw` should line up the photos.

+*Note:* When moving Hugin's `.pto` file it want's to relink if the photos are already not in the  diretory.

 *Example Image:*